 This thing about a relationship with God that is some kind of—I want to have this come out right—and I’m just starting to see this in a bigger way.
 It’s almost like they’re teaching to replace the fantasy of porn with the fantasy of an imaginary relationship that happens in your mind.

-Instead of how we treat each other, how we see God all around us, right here, right now, and rejoice in that, and love one another, and respect one another, instead of this checking out, where I’m having a magical relationship in my head with someone, as a substitute for actually having a real relationship with a real human being.
-I hope that doesn’t come across as being heretical, but I really think it’s part of the key girlfriend, because we’re still teaching men to dissociate.
+Instead of how we treat each other, how we see God all around us, right here, right now, and rejoice in that.
+And love one another, and respect one another, instead of this checking out, where I’m having a magical relationship in my head with someone, as a substitute for actually having a real relationship with a real human being.
+I hope that doesn’t come across as being heretical, but I really think it’s part of the key.
+Because we’re still teaching men to dissociate.

 Learning How To Be In Real Intimate Relationships & Learning To Be Whole